Equinox4/Equinox4/README.md

 My favorite drink is a blue cup of coffee 🍵 with red steam.

-Aside from animals and drinks, I really enjoy looking at the sky and seeing the stars ✨.
+Besides these things, I really enjoy looking at the sky and seeing the stars ✨.

-#Perl, #PHP, #Python
+#Perl, #PHP, #Python, #Java